Thailand Travel and Health Tips

 Medical Services in Thailand

-If you feel ill, seeking medical attention is very easy; either go to a pharmacy which you will find dotted all over every town and city.
-Most pharmacists speak English, and many medicines are available over the counter in Thailand, including antibiotics.
+If you feel ill, seeking medical attention is very easy; either go to a pharmacy, which you will find dotted all over every town and city.
+Most pharmacists speak English, and many medicines, including antibiotics, are available over the counter in Thailand.
 If you know what medication you require or are happy to take a pharmacist's advice, you may find that you do not need to consult a doctor.

 If you feel your illness is more serious, visit a doctor's clinic or a hospital.
-There are doctors' clinics in every town and city, and each specializes in a different field of medicine.
-Most doctors speak fantastic English as they study medicine in English at university.
+Doctors' clinics are in every town and city, and each specializes in a different field of medicine.
+Most doctors speak fantastic English, as they study medicine in English at university.

 A pharmacy in Thailand with a neon light on at night.